janne-s/kosketin/README.md

 # kosketin
-Dots are craeted and tapped by multiple participants over the net
+Dots are created and tapped by multiple participants over the net